lkpklkk/flutter_weather_app/README.md

 # flutter_weather_app

-A very simple practise on using open APIs to gather online data
+A very simple practise on using open APIs

 ## description